inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

 handlers["signup_handler"]["info_serializer"] = custom_info_serializer
 ```

+!!! info "Mandatory external id"
+    When customizing an info endpoint, it is mandatory for a field to provide an external ID.
+This field must be named `external_id`.

 ### New OAuth plugins

 If you need to implement your own OAuth plugin to enable integration with your OAuth provider,